Package 'inspectdf'

 library(dplyr)

-# Single dataframe summary
+# Single data frame summary

 inspect_types(starwars)

-# Paired dataframe comparison
+# Paired data frame comparison

 inspect_types(starwars, starwars[1:20, ])

-Simple graphical inspection of dataframe summaries
+Simple graphical inspection of data frame summaries

 Description